filsan-musa/Course-SQL_Fundamentals_for_Data_Analysis/WEEK_01/notes_01.md

 <p>Everyone is welcome.
 This is an introductory course, so no previous knowledge of SQL or databases is required.</p>

 <h4>COURSE OVERVIEW:</h4>
 <p> The course will informally be split into two halves.
 In the first half, we'll explain the key concepts essential for understanding SQL.
-We'll address questions such as: What is an RDBMS?
+Here we'll address questions such as: What is an RDBMS?
 What are the different SQL flavour?
 What are the functions of primary and foreign keys?
-What are the various data types in SQL? etc. In the second half we'll get </p>
+What are the various data types in SQL? etc. In the second half we'll dive into the more hands-on content in the course, and here we'll learn about the different components of writing SQL code, how to formalate a query

+The course will be split into two halves.
+The first half will cover essential SQL concepts, addressing questions like: What is a Relational Database Management System (RDBMS)?
+What are the different SQL flavors?
+How do primary and foreign keys function?
+What data types does SQL support?
+In the second half, we'll dive into hands-on content, exploring SQL code components, query formulation, filtering, sorting, and aggregating data, as well as joining and subquerying tables.
+By the end of the course, you'll have a solid grasp of SQL fundamentals and be able to write efficient queries to extract insights from databases.</p>
   Providing a comprehensive overview of statements, functions, clauses, and operators important for basic data manipulation (ie. Select, Group By, Where, Having, Limit, Sum, Between etc.)

 <h4>COURSE OBJECTIVE:</h4>

+<p> The objective of the course is to provide a working framework to understanding the basics of databases and how to formally write and execute SQL queries.

+he course objective is to equip you with a solid foundation in database fundamentals and practical SQL skills, enabling you to effectively write, execute, and optimize SQL queries."</p>

 <h4>ACCESS CONTENT:</h4>
 <b> What's the delivery method for the course?</b>